zzhang82/web422/Code Examples/teams-api/README.md

 `mongodb://user:password@ds123456.mlab.com:23456/teams-api-db`

-2. Save the changes and run the server from the integrated terminal using the familiar command "node server.js"
+3. Save the changes and run the server from the integrated terminal using the familiar command "node server.js"

+4. If the server starts successfully (ie: you see the output: "API listening on: 8081", then the connection to your MLab Account has succeeded!

+5. At this point, it will be easiest if you push this server to Heroku, so that you can easily use it in all of your projects, without having to start up a local copy of the API server every time we want access to the data.

+**Note:** For a refresher on how initialize the folder with a .git repository, create an App with the Heroku CLI, and publish the App to Heroku, refer to the WEB322 notes on ["Getting Started with Heroku"](http://zenit.senecac.on.ca/~patrick.crawford/index.php/web322/course-notes/getting-started-with-heroku).

 ## USING THE API